-Remember bunnies are good climbers and can jump pretty high when they want to so always do a quick check to make sure they cannot find an indirect way to get to a no-go area.
+Remember, bunnies are good climbers and can jump high when they want to, so always do a quick check to make sure they cannot find an indirect way to get to a no-go area.

 We would also recommend you avoid using cardboard as fencing as bunnies have a habit of chewing their way through this in tile which if anything could encourage them.

 Sometimes it is hard to avoid wires that stretch across your room or to your appliances on a shelf or furniture however, making sure these cables are bunny proofed is essential before you let your rabbit roam freely in a room.
-Bunnies are natural foragers and it's likely to be only a matter of time before they will chew into them unaware of the danger this can bring.
-Unfortunately, you are unlikely to put them off this behaviour with bitter sprays or by scolding alone so the only real solution is to find some way of protecting them.
-But don't worry this is something that lots of veteran bunny parents have done before and here we show you many of the ways they have discovered og going about this vital task.
+Bunnies are natural foragers and it is likely to be only a matter of time before they will chew into them unaware of the danger this can bring.
+Unfortunately, you are unlikely to put them off this behavior with bitter sprays or by scolding alone so the only real solution is to find some way of protecting them.
+But do not worry this is something that lots of veteran bunny parents have done before and here we show you many of the ways they have discovered og going about this vital task.